Politics of Vietnam: State ideology

+A propopaganda poster promoting Communism and Ho Chi Minh Thought in 2007.

 Vietnam is a socialist republic with a one-party system led by the Communist Party of Vietnam (CPV).
-The CPV espouses Marxism–Leninism and Hồ Chí Minh Thought, the political philosophy and ideology of the late Hồ Chí Minh.
-The two ideologies function as a firm ideological basis and serve as guidance for the activities of the Party and state.
-According to the Constitution, Vietnam is "in the period of transition to socialism".
-Marxism–Leninism was introduced to Vietnam in the 1920s and 1930s, and Vietnamese culture has been led under the banner of patriotism and Marxism–Leninism.
-Hồ Chí Minh's beliefs were not systematised during his life, nor quickly following his death.
-Trường Chinh's biography of "Chairman Hồ" in 1973 emphasised his revolutionary policies.
-The thoughts of Hồ Chí Minh were systematised in 1989, under the leadership of Nguyễn Văn Linh.
+According to Pierre Brocheux, the author of Ho Chi Minh: a Biography, the state ideology is Hồ Chí Minh Thought, with Marxism–Leninism playing a secondary role.

+The thoughts of Hồ Chí Minh were not systematised until 1989, under the leadership of Nguyễn Văn Linh.
 Hồ Chí Minh Thought, alongside Marxism–Leninism, became the official ideology of the CPV and the state in 1991.
-The CPV's claim to legitimacy was retained following the collapse of communism in 1989 and the dissolution of the Soviet Union in 1991 by its commitment to the thoughts of Hồ Chí Minh, according to Sophie Quinn-Judge.
-According to Pierre Brocheux, the author of Ho Chi Minh: a Biography, the current state ideology is Hồ Chí Minh Thought, with Marxism–Leninism playing a secondary role.
-While some claim that Hồ Chí Minh Thought is used as a veil for the Party leadership since they, according to this version, have stopped believing in communism, others claim this is not true considering that Hồ Chí Minh was an avid supporter of the dictatorship of the proletariat.
-Others see Hồ Chí Minh Thought as a political umbrella term whose main function is to smuggle in non-socialist ideas and policies without challenging socialist legality.
+The CPV's claim to legitimacy was retained following the collapse of communism in 1989 and the dissolution of the Soviet Union in 1991 through its commitment to the thoughts of Hồ Chí Minh, according to Sophie Quinn-Judge.
+Some scholars argue that the party leadership has ceased believing in communism and uses Hồ Chí Minh Thought as a veil.
+However, other scholars disagree, noting that Hồ Chí Minh was an avid supporter of the dictatorship of the proletariat.
+Others view Hồ Chí Minh Thought as a political umbrella term that primarily serves to smuggle in non-socialist ideas and policies without challenging socialist legality.

-Since its foundation, the key ideology has been Marxism–Leninism, but since the introduction of a mixed economy in the late 1980s and 1990s, it has lost its monopolistic ideological and moral legitimacy.
-As became clear because of the Đổi Mới reforms, the Party could not base its rule on defending only the workers and the peasants, which was officially referred to as the "working class-peasant alliance".
+Since the introduction of a mixed economy in the 1980s and 1990s, Marxism–Leninism has lost its monopolistic ideological and moral legitimacy.
+The Đổi Mới reforms demonstrate that the Party could not base its rule on defending only the workers and the peasants (officially: the "working class-peasant alliance").
 In the constitution introduced in 1992, the State represented the "workers, peasants and intellectuals".
-In recent years, the Party has stopped representing a specific class, but instead the "interests of the entire people", which includes entrepreneurs.
+The Party has thus stopped representing a specific class in favour of the "interests of the entire people", which includes entrepreneurs.
 The final class barrier was removed in 2002, when party members were allowed to engage in private activities.
 In the face of de-emphasising the role of Marxism–Leninism, the Party has acquired a broader ideology, placing more emphasis on nationalism, developmentalism, and becoming the protector of tradition.